Sold under the brand name Prevacid, among others, it is a drug that inhibits stomach acid production.

 Lanzopral is a proton pump inhibitor in the same pharmacological class as omeprazole.
-Lanzopral has been around for many years and is one of several proton pump inhibitors available.
+Lanzopral has been around for many years and is one of several proton-pump inhibitors available.

 Lanzopral is a white to brownish-white odorless crystalline powder that melts on decomposition at approximately 166 ° C.

 Lanzopral is stable when exposed to light for up to two months.
-The degradation rate of the compound in aqueous solution increases with decreasing pH.
+The degradation rate of the compound in an aqueous solution increases with decreasing pH.

-It is manufactured by various companies around the world under various brand names.
+It is manufactured by various companies around the world under different brand names.
 In the United States, it was first approved by the Food and Drug Administration (FDA) in 1995.
 Prevacid’s patent protection expired on November 10, 2009.

 Lanzopral is used to treat: